ibm-cloud-docs/account/faqs-cbr.md

 {: #iam-cbr-diff}
 {: faq}

-These restrictions work with traditional IAM policies, which are based on identity, to provide an extra layer of protection.
+These restrictions work with traditional IAM policies, which are based on identity, to provide another layer of protection.
 Since both IAM access and context-based restrictions enforce access, context-based restrictions offer protection even in the face of compromised or mismanaged credentials.

 Unlike IAM policies, context-based restrictions don't assign access.
 Context-based restrictions check that an access request comes from an allowed context that you configure.
 {: note}